tomhosking/hrq-vae/README.md

 Checkpoint zip files should be unzipped into `./models`, eg `./models/hrqvae_qqp`.
 Data zip files should be unzipped into `./data/`.

 Note: Paralex was originally scraped from WikiAnswers, so many of the Paralex models and datasets are labelled as 'wa' or WikiAnswers.

+Note 2: As per [this issue](https://github.com/tomhosking/hrq-vae/issues/2), the dataset splits used in the paper for MSCOCO and QQP (based on official splits) are actually somewhat leaky.
+We recommend using deduped versions of these splits (eg [here for QQP](https://tomho.sk/models/hrqvae/qqp_deduped.zip))for future work.

 ## Inference with pre-trained checkpoints